usaid-cs/yesterday-i-learned/random.md

 1. [Cops are the fattest.](http://time.com/3637967/police-officers-fattest-profession-study/) Probably from all the donuts.
 1. The EU does not have umbrella financial assistance programs.
 If someone goes unemployed in Alabama, there is a federal fund for that.
 If someone goes unemployed in Greece, Greece is responsible for it.
 This makes the EU weaker than the US.
 1. When you run out of money in your margin account, the broker will call you.
 [Margin call](http://www.investopedia.com/terms/m/margincall.asp) is literal in that sense.
-1. The [young Anakin actor](https://en.wikipedia.org/wiki/Jake_Lloyd) got schizophrenia and got arrested driving without a licence.
+1. The [young Anakin actor](https://en.wikipedia.org/wiki/Jake_Lloyd) Jake Lloyd got schizophrenia and got arrested driving without a licence.
 1. At some arbitrary point, large enough ["scissors"](https://en.wikipedia.org/wiki/Scissors) become ["shears."](https://en.wikipedia.org/wiki/Shears#Cutting_devices)
 1. [Maryland has a law for catching undersized crabs.](http://www.baltimoresun.com/news/maryland/bs-md-undersized-crabs-20160713-story.html)
 1. "Triangular sails allow ships to sail into the wind as well as with it." - How It's Made episode about sails